 Yes.
 You can designate any Catholic school participating in GRACE.
 Click here for the link of participating schools.
 You can also designate your contribution to the Board Choice (BC) fund or the Economically Disadvantaged Family Fund (EDFF), which serves the poorest of GRACE’s families and students.
 BC and EDFF funds are allocated to schools by the GRACE Board of Directors.
 You may split your contributions among up to three designations.
 Simply indicate on your pre-registration form how much money you would like to go to each school.
 If scholarship needs are filled at a designated GRACE school, funds may be directed to another school with [...]

 Because there are limited tax credits available each year, a taxpayer interested in contributing to GRACE must be pre-approved by the Georgia Department of Revenue (DOR).
 In 2008, the Georgia legislature placed an annual cap on the amount of available education expense credits.
 Since 2015, the entire $58 million cap has been met on the first business day of the year with requests actually exceeding the cap.
-As a result, Georgia taxpayers were approved for a prorated percentage of their requested amounts.
-In 2019, the cap was increased to $100 million and remains the cap to date.
+For 2023, the cap of $120 million was met on the first business day of the year.
+Georgia taxpayers were approved for a prorated percentage of their requested amounts.

 A tax credit is significantly more beneficial than a deduction.
 A credit reduces your Georgia taxes dollar-for-dollar.
 A deduction reduces the taxable income to which the applicable tax rate is applied.
 For example, suppose a taxpayer contributes $1,000 to GRACE.
 A 100 percent tax credit reduces the taxpayer’s Georgia income tax by $1,000.
 On the other hand, the state income tax rate for most Georgians is 6 percent.
 So a $1,000 deduction from income would only generate a $60 reduction in taxes.
 The difference is 100 cents on the dollar for a credit and 6 cents on the dollar for a deduction.